top of page

 Need for Ongoing “purification”

 It may seem pointless to engage in a series of transactions to strip excess cash assets out of an operating company if there is not thought of selling the company.
 However, a number of events, the most notable of which is death, will trigger a deemed sale at fair market value.
 Since none of us can know when such an event will occur, it only makes sense to ensure that the shares of our companies qualify for the capital gains exemption at all times, in order to meet the tests set out above.
-It would be a shame for our families to be saddled with a tax bill of as much as Two Hundred Twenty-Three Thousand Six Hundred Dollars ($223,600.00) being the top marginal tax cost in Ontario in respect of an Eight Hundred Thirteen Thousand Six Hundred Dollar ($835,716) capital gain on shares that, with some advance planning, would have qualified for the exemption.
+It would be a shame for our families to be saddled with a tax bill of as much as Two Hundred Forty-Five Thousand Dollars ($245,000) being the top marginal tax cost in Ontario in respect of a capital gain on shares that, with some advance planning, would have qualified for the exemption.

 Shareholder Entitlement to LCGE